Review For 'IRMA' from Joe - USA

 Review For 'No Way Back' from Roger Bescoby MABI MWAD UK

 “I’ve been a private detective for most of my working life.
-My friends and colleagues know how much I enjoy a good whodunit, so I was recommended to read one of Kerry Costello’s novels by a colleague, and it certainly lived up expectations.
+My friends and colleagues know how much I enjoy a good whodunit, so I was recommended to read one of Kerry Costello’s novels by a colleague, and it certainly lived up to expectations.
 No Way Back was a great read for me, probably due in part to the actions being set in countries and places I’m familiar with.
 Being a detective, I enjoy the challenge of trying to figure out whodunit.
 I didn’t succeed in doing so in this instance – a terrific finish.
 Most enjoyable.”